Teleplay: Multi-camera teleplay

 Shows that use multi-camera teleplays are typically filmed in front of a live studio audience.
 Guidelines for these scripts include making all dialogue double-spaced, stage directions being printed in all-caps, and making all the scenes numbered on the top of each page.
 Unlike in film screenplays where one page can translate to one minute, a page on a teleplay translates to 30 seconds of screen time.
 Other guidelines include starting each new scene on a new page, as well as making sure each scene includes a list of characters who will appear in a particular scene.
 Sitcoms are traditionally filmed using a multi-camera setup.

 Single-camera teleplay

-The format of singe-camera scripts are written in a "cinematic-style" similar to a film screenplay.
+The format of single-camera scripts are written in a "cinematic-style" similar to a film screenplay.
 The format is written with the dialogue single-spaced, and the stage directions printed in lowercase.
 But, like Multi-Camera Teleplays, there are act breaks that start a new scene in the next page.

-Run-Time
+Run-time

 The length or run-time of a show varies for what type of production the script is writing for.
 Usually, a teleplay can run for 22 minutes or 45 minutes with extra time due to commercials.